carbonplan/research/articles/cdr-verification-explainer/index.md

 There’s a lot of work left to do when it comes to CDR MRV.
 We’re excited to see a community forming around this topic, and we hope this work contributes to the conversation.

-With a shared vision and commitment to high-integrity outcomes, we hope it will be possible to create a CDR ecosystem that (1) is transparent about uncertainty and ensures that climate claims made publicly are true, (2) supports innovation and exploration, (3) does not scale approaches until there is confidence about their efficacy and safety, (4) incentivizes efforts that reduce project and system-level uncertainties over time, and (5) avoids performative compliance and incorporates learning quickly.
+With a shared vision and commitment to high-integrity outcomes, we hope it will be possible to create a CDR ecosystem that (1) is transparent about uncertainty and ensures that climate claims made publicly are true, (2) supports innovation and exploration, (3) does not scale approaches until there is confidence about their efficacy and safety, (4) incentivizes efforts that reduce project- and system-level uncertainties over time, and (5) avoids performative compliance and incorporates learning quickly.
 A systematic approach to characterizing the readiness of MRV across CDR pathways will be necessary to get there.

 In the near term, we recognize that buyers, CDR companies, and scientific experts will have to work together to fill the gaps.
-You can [read more in their post](TK) about how Frontier — as a leading early buyer — will incorporate learnings from this assessment into their purchasing approach.
+You can [read more in their post](http://frontierclimate.com/writing/quantifying-delivered-cdr) about how Frontier — as a leading early buyer — will incorporate learnings from this assessment into their purchasing approach.

 In the medium term, there might be a role for a new, independent, third-party organization to establish MRV best practices and coordinate verification efforts across different pathways.
 There may also be a role for third-parties with deep expertise and capacity in specific pathways to provide more targeted measurement, modeling, and/or auditing services.
-These roles could potentially be filled by non-profits, for-profits, or government agencies — but in any configuration it will be critical to avoid conflicts of interest.
+These roles could potentially be filled by nonprofits, for-profits, or government agencies — but in any configuration it will be critical to avoid conflicts of interest.

 Moving forward, both of our teams look forward to continued engagement on this topic.
 We plan to update this tool on at least an annual basis — both to reflect changes within pathways that are already included in the tool, as well as to add pathways like the mineralization of mine tailings, biochar, direct ocean capture, and terrestrial biomass burial.
 As always, we invite your feedback at any point along the way.